-In order to construct a consistent field theory, physical conditions are imposed on $S$: $S$ is required diffeomorphism invariant, local and unitary.
-Two actions are equivalent if they are classically equivalent gauge theories by local replacement of the basis.
-That is, if two actions coincide $\tilde{S}(\tilde{\Phi}) = S(\Phi)$ under local redefinition of fields $\tilde{\Phi} = f(\Phi)$, they are equivalent.
-Moreover we require that two theories are equivalent if ${\delta}_1 = 0$.
-From requirement of a local field theory, we have a Lagrangian $\calL$, such that $S = \int_{\Sigma} d^2 \sigma \calL$, where $\calL$ is a function of local fields.
+In order to construct a consistent field theory, physical conditions are imposed on $S$: It is required to be diffeomorphism invariant, local and unitary.
+Two actions are equivalent if they become classically the same action when there is local replacement of the fundamental fields.
+That is, if two actions coincide, $\tilde{S}(\tilde{\Phi}) = S(\Phi)$, under a local redefinition of the fields, $\tilde{\Phi} = f(\Phi)$, then they are equivalent.
+Moreover, we regard two theories as equivalent if they have the same gauge symmetry, i.e. ${\delta}_1 = 0$.
+As required by a local field theory, we have a Lagrangian $\calL$ such that $S = \int_{\Sigma} d^2 \sigma \calL$, where $\calL$ is a function of the local fields.
 We assume that $\calL$ is at most a polynomial with respect to a gauge field $A_{\mu i}$.